 There was no such provision in Hindu personal law before 1956.
 After codification of the Hindu Marriage Act 1955 (HMA), it came into force.
 Section 8 of the HMA provides that for the purpose of facilitating the proof of Hindu marriages, the State Government may make rules for registration of marriage.

 Section 8 does not make registration of marriage compulsory but is advisable that marriage must be registered within 15 days of solemnization of marriage.
 For the registration of marriage presence of both parties before registrar is not necessary if the registrar doubts the identity of one of the party only then it is needed.

-Section 8 of HMA lays down that state government may make rule for keeping of marriage register and for compulsory entry of all or some special marriages therein.
-Section 8(5) of HMA specially lays down that failure to register a Hindu marriage shall in no way affect its validity.
+Section 8 of HMA lays down that state government may make a rule for the keeping of marriage register and for compulsory entry of all or some special marriages therein.
+Section 8(5) of HMA especially lays down that failure to register a Hindu marriage shall in no way affect its validity.

 Effect of registration of marriage

-- It is an evidence in case of a second marriage.
+- It is evidence in case of a second marriage.